Version Reviewed – PC

 Well throw a pot at my head and call me Navi!
 It’s The Legend of Zelda!

-No, not really Crashers.
+No, not really.
 But you could be forgiven for mistaking this luscious action adventure/puzzler for one of the Fairy Boy’s outings.
-There are plenty of similarities that fortunately for us are done with enough finesse that this doesn’t feel like a rip off at all, but a spiritual successor packed with its own sense of style and identity.
+Fortunately for us Hob is packed with its own sense of style and identity.

 This tool, along with a trusty sword shaped like a key are your main combat tools throughout Hob.
 Both have up-gradable abilities through exploration and currency which is earned by defeating foes and locating hidden loot containers, and although combat may seem under-powered and clunky at first, it only takes a handful of upgrades to your weapons and robo-arm before you’ll be dodging, warping, hammerfisting and shielding yourself against enemies much larger and stronger than yourself.
 Runic have done a great job of making the combat choppy, brutal and satisfying.
 Most enemies have strengths and weaknesses; such as long reaching spears, shields or protective knee guards that must be dealt with before an effective attack can be made.
 This prevents the combat slipping into the usual hack n slash formula, and keeps you on your toes with punishing enemy attacks that will bring your health down to a minimum, or even kill you in single hits if you’re careless.

 To be honest though, the combat is secondary to the real wow factor in this game, and that’s the landscape itself, or more specifically the dynamic way in which you interact with it.
 You’ll spend countless hours incidentally powering up generators, pushing buttons and pulling levers, and you won’t ever really know why or feel remotely bitter about it.
 How can this be?
 Because every time you do this, you’re rewarded with absolute aesthetic satisfaction.
-Segments of the landscape begin to shift and move into new positions.
-This was the greatest pleasure for me; to simply watch the mechanical world shift and re-configure itself.
+Segments of the landscape begin to shift and move into new positions, allowing you to simply watch the mechanical world shift and re-configure itself.
 Some of the more significant transfigurations came with beautifully complex movements, offering you glimpses into the inner workings of the planet and the creatures that inhabit it as chunks of landscape lift into the air, rearrange and rotate before they fall perfectly and seamlessly into their new positions.
 Neither words nor pictures can do this justice.
-You’ll have to play to find out what I mean.
+It’s gorgeous.

 Runic are fully aware of how beautiful the world is that they’ve created, setting out many “sightseeing” locations throughout the game.
 These are specific spots where Hob can take a moment to lean against a wall, or sit down and look out onto the vast beautiful land surrounding him – a complex Rubix Cube of metallic cogs and natural splendor.